cacao-org/docs/pages/cacao/cacao_control_modes.md

 - mode block range (-mr option), specifying the set of modes to be selected for the block.
 For example, "1:5" will select the first 5 modes.
 Note the numbering starts at 1 (first mode = 1, not 0).
 - set of blocks against which the current block should be marginalized (-marg option).
 While the SVD-based pseudoinverse ensures, whithin each block, that control modes are orthogonal in WFS space, it will not handle possible overlap between blocks.
 For example, if block "00" is tip-tilt, and we need to ensure that the current block does not contain tip-tilt, we add the "-marg 00" option to marginalize the current block against block "00".
 Multiple blocks can be specified, separated by ":".

-When all block-CMs are computed, they are merged by running `cacao-aorun-039-compstrCM` with the "-mbm" option, specifying the set of blocks to be merged.
-For example, "-mbm 00:01:03:04" will merge blocks 00, 01, 03 and 04.

 Example: